DataAnalyticsinStudentHands/Syrios_backend/README.md

 # Installation

-Download the most recent version of the Syrios database and import it via Studio3T
+Download the most recent version of the Syrios database (agz file) and import it. clone

-clone
 `npm install`